 Saline breasts are filled with sterile saline water after being placed in the selected breast pocket.
 The difference between Cohesive Gel Implant and the Saline Implant is that the cohesive gel has a “Jell-O like” consistency which does not leak nor rupture, very much like a “gummy bear”.

 In contrast, the saline breast implants have saltwater filling up the silicone shell.
 Saline Breast Implants come in a large number of sizes, different projections, heights and base widths.

-Saline breast implants also come in round and tear dropped shaped breast implant and patients can use the Vectra 3D system to try different sizes and shapes prior to having the surgery.
-This ensures they have selected the best possible breast implant for them.
+Saline breast implants also come in round and tear dropped shapes and patients can use the Vectra 3D system to try different sizes and shapes prior to having the surgery.
+This ensures they have selected the best possible implant for them.

-Whether you select a cohesive gel implant or a saline implant, Dr. Mulholland will provide you with the size and shapes that he feels will provide you with the nicest possible result.
-But you will first confirm that with the VECTRA 3D® breast imaging station and experience.
+Whether you select a cohesive gel implant or a saline implant, Dr. Mulholland will provide you with the size and shapes that he feels will provide you with the best possible outcome, considering your goals and body.

 Once inserted in the pocket, the saline breast implant is then inflated with sterile saline water and the breast implant adopts its pre-selected shape.

-The benefits of the Saline Implant are that they have been around for 30 or 40 years and have a long history of safety and they can be inserted into their pocket through very tiny, “key hole” incisions and approaches such as the arm pit, areola and belly button.
+The benefits of the Saline Implant are that they have been around for 30 or 40 years and have a long history of safety and they can be inserted into their pocket through very tiny, “key hole” incisions.
 Other benefits of saline breast implants are:

 - If the Saline Implant ruptures, the body will absorb the saline with no harm